 In its history of nearly 75 years in the investment and financial advice arena, Fidelity continues to dominate the market, rolling out new services continuously.

 When you open a custodial account, you can buy a slice, which is a fraction of a share, then see how it performs.

 As a fractional share investor, you can choose from among 7,000 US stocks and ETFs, and you can buy and sell through the mobile app.

 With E*TRADE, you can set up a custodial account in the same way you would a standard brokerage investing and trading account letting you buy and sell stocks, ETFs, mutual funds, options, bonds, and more.

 You can also open an E*TRADE retirement account for children under 18 with earned income and benefit from tax-deferred potential earnings.
 You can choose a Roth or Traditional IRA and build a portfolio from a wide range of investment choices, or consider an automated advisory solution with Core Portfolios.

 There are significant tax benefits that you will want to consider.
 These accounts let you keep investing money on behalf of a child, without you holding legal ownership of those assets.
 That is a huge benefit for income tax purposes.

 Unearned income in a custodial account will be taxed to the child rather than to the adult overseeing the account.
 Most children, of course, have little or no earned income.
-This places them in a much lower tax brackets than the adult.
+This places them in a much lower tax bracket than the adult.
 The result?
 Lower tax bills or even no tax liability at all.

-Here’s a breakdown: You can take advantage of the annual federal gift tax exclusion and incur no gift tax for contributions up to $15,000 person annually, or $30,000 for married couples filing jointly.
+Here’s a breakdown: You can take advantage of the annual federal gift tax exclusion and incur no gift tax for contributions up to $15,000 per person annually, or $30,000 for married couples filing jointly.